 Now the Intel® SGX SDK package is installed into the directory Your Input Location>/sgxsdk.
 In this location you can also find a generated script uninstall.sh, which you can use to uninstall the Intel® SGX SDK.

-f.
-Set all environment variables,:
+e.
+Run the following command to set all environment variables:

 source <User Input Path>/sgxsdk/environment